 My belief in social media marketing is that if you don’t ask you won’t get.
 So I’m always making it simple and clear to my fans exactly what I want from them, so at the end of each post, I would add one of two calls to actions.

 In what color would you like to see in Badminton Shuttlecock?
 Please, write in the comment.
 I would like to know.
 Or, share if you think this product is awesome and would like to have one?

 Three weeks later and I get my inventory into Amazon warehouses and I started with my launch process.

 I’m was a believer in using heavily discounted pricing to push up product rankings in the Amazon search results.
 It just worked so many times before and it was cheaper than brute forcing your product to the top with Amazon PPC.

 I know lots of folks use PPC but it’s absurdly expensive to use.
 While I may try PPC later on, I wanted to see if I could achieve good results with a strategy on my own.
 Here is what I did.

 I created a single-use coupon code took a fixed dollar amount off so that my product would cost $9.99 to purchase which was close enough to my product cost.

 Then I created a Facebook dark post with my best product picture.
-If you are unfamiliar, Facebook dark post is an option when you are creating newsfeed ad that optimizes for either page engagement or website visits that allows you to create a post that is unpublished (will not show up on your page).
+If you are unfamiliar, the Facebook dark post is an option when you are creating newsfeed ad that optimizes for either page engagement or website visits that allows you to create a post that is unpublished (will not show up on your page).
 I wrote a very short 40 word blub that indicated I was running a launch party and would be giving away a limited number of vouchers for a $10 product (I started with 20 coupons).
 To claim a voucher all they had to do was to comment and share the post.
-(I made a mistake here, I should have collect the email address).
+(I made a mistake here, I should have collected the email address).